abodian/social_network/social_network_tables_design_recipe.md

 ```
 # EXAMPLE

-1. Can one artist have many albums?
-YES
+1. Can one user have many posts?
+Yes
-2. Can one album have many artists?
-NO
+2. Can one post have many users?
+No

 -> Therefore,
--> An artist HAS MANY albums
+-> A user HAS MANY posts
--> An album BELONGS TO an artist
+-> A post BELONGS TO a user

--> Therefore, the foreign key is on the albums table.
+-> Therefore, the foreign key is on the posts table.
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*